 - Most Germans of the post-war generations have to deal with this within their own family.
 In (luckily quite rare) cases where the old people in question don't show any sign of remorse and still openly self-identify as Nazis, they are called Alt-Nazis (old-Nazis, in order to differentiate them from the neo-Nazis) or Unverbesserliche (roughly unreformables).

-- Gudrun Burwitz, born in 1929 as Gudrun Himmler and daughter of Heinrich Himmler, and mother of two, has been a leading figure in German neo-Nazi movements her entire adult life until her death in 2018.
+- Gudrun Burwitz, born in 1929 as Gudrun Himmler and daughter of Heinrich Himmler, and mother of two, had been a leading figure in German neo-Nazi movements her entire adult life until her death in 2018.

 - After the war, many Nazis did hide in Argentina for many years, the most notorious case being Adolf Eichmann, kidnapped by the Mossad in 1960, who became the only person so far executed by Israel (not counting a wrongly accused man).
 He was only fifty-six at the time, however, so not the stereotype.

 - US Immigration and Customs Enforcement maintains a special unit dedicated to finding fugitive war criminals who have managed to immigrate to the US as war "refugees."
 Occasionally they will find individuals who naturalized and built lives in America, concealing their wartime experiences from their own family.

-- In April 2013, now deceased German actor Horst Tappert, who played the title character in the popular long-running detective series Derrick, was discovered to have been a member the Waffen-SS in World War II.
+- In April 2013, now deceased German actor Horst Tappert, who played the title character in the popular long-running detective series Derrick, was discovered to have been a member of the Waffen-SS in World War II.
 In his lifetime, he had always claimed to have served as a medic in the Wehrmacht.
-Reruns of the series were promptly pulled of the German and Dutch public channels.
+Reruns of the series were promptly pulled off the German and Dutch public channels.
 It remains unknown if he joined freely or with coercion.

-- In 2006, Günter Grass, author of The Tin Drum, revealed that he has been a member of the Waffen-SS at the age of 17.
+- In 2006, Günter Grass, author of The Tin Drum and Nobel Prize recipient, revealed that he had been a member of the Waffen-SS at the age of 17.
 However, this was due to being conscripted, not voluntary enlistment, and the Panzer division he served in was unusual in the SS for not committing atrocities.
 Nonetheless, it caused quite some stir, because until then he was regarded by many to be sort of Germany's conscience regarding the country's Nazi past.
 Of course, his view of the Nazi era may have been shaped in part from this.
 It must be noted that desertion or draft resistance in Nazi Germany were punishable by death.
 Much of the criticism rested on his failure to reveal this for so many years.